 It has 3 sizes available, each being adjustable, for people of varying builds.
 Size A is for small and short people with back pain while B is for the average build.
 So, as you can infer, model C is for big and tall guys looking for ergonomic seating.

 Also, the chair shines with its unique PostureFit SL support for the lower back.
-This particular mechanism can provide support to your lumbar area, despite your minor movements on the chair.
+This particular machine can provide support to your lumbar area, despite your minor movements on the chair.
 Besides, the lumbar support is adjustable in height to better fit the curvature of your spine.

 In a word, this chair will easily outperform other competitors in ergonomics, whether they are cheap or expensive.
 I’d strongly suggest you buy this one if you suffering from sciatica.

-Reviews of the Best Office Chair for Sciatica Pain
+2020 Top 10 Best Office Chair for Sciatica Pain

 There are many ways of alleviating sciatica in terms of office seating.
 Here I will introduce some to you.
 But also, remember that the focal point is that you need to do more exercise and form a better lifestyle.
 These chairs are a nice addition to that.